muhammadazzazy/credit-card-validator/README.md

 # Credit Card Validator
 This is a Python implementation for a program that checks whether a credit card number is valid based on the Luhn algorithm.
+The supported payment card network processors include
+- American Express
+- Visa
+- Mastercard
+- Discoverer

 This program requires Python 3 which can be installed from [here](https://www.python.org/downloads/).